Ensemble Projection Pursuit for General Nonparametric Regression: Introduction

 \section{Introduction}

-Projection pursuit techniques were first introduced by \cite{kruskal1969toward} and \cite{Friedman1974}.
-The idea is to use lower-dimensional projections of high-dimensional data to reveal consecutively the most significant structures in the data.
-After a projection is found, the structures along that projection are removed, and the process is repeated to find new projections. \cite{friedman1981projection} implemented this idea for regression and called it the projection pursuit regression (PPR), and popularized the techniques in the 1980s; see also \cite{huber1985projection}.
-PPR is an algorithm which is able to approximate any general functions \citep{Lee1992, petrushev1998approximation, Rashid2020}, and thus can be used to estimate general nonparametric regressions.
+The technique of projection pursuit, which was first introduced by \cite{kruskal1969toward} and \cite{Friedman1974}, aims to reveal the most significant structures within high-dimensional data by sequentially utilizing lower-dimensional projections.
+Once a projection has been identified, the structure that lies along it is removed, and the procedure is then reiterated to detect the next projection.
+This idea was later implemented for regression by \cite{friedman1981projection}, who referred to this technique as the projection pursuit regression (PPR) and popularized it in the 1980s.
+PPR is well-suited for estimating general nonparametric regressions due to its capability to approximate any general function \citep{Lee1992, petrushev1998approximation, Rashid2020}.

-More specifically, consider the general regression problem with response $ Y $ and predictor $ X \in \mathbb{R}^p $, and the conditional mean $ m(X) = \E(Y|X) $ is our interest.
+More specifically, consider the general regression problem with response $ Y $ and predictor $ X \in \R^p$.
+Our main interest lies in the conditional mean, $m(X)=\E(Y|X)$.
 Following the categorization of two cultures of \cite{Breiman2001}, the projection pursuit regression can be used in two ways.
-The first way of using PPR is to assume $ m(X) = g_1(\theta_1^\top X) + ... + g_K(\theta_K^\top X), $ where $ K $ is assumed to be fixed and finite but unknown.
+The first way to use PPR is by assuming model $ m(X) = g_1(\theta_1^\top X) + ... + g_K(\theta_K^\top X) $, where $K$ is assumed to be a fixed and finite, yet unknown number.
 See, for example, \cite{chen1991estimation}, \cite{HALL1993} and \cite{xia1999extended}.
-Obviously, these statistical models may not be correct for real data and are not recommended by \cite{Breiman2001}.
-The second way of using PPR is to approximate or estimate a general nonparametric regression based on the following fact: for any smooth function $ m $, there exist a sequence of projection directions $ \{\theta_k \in \mathbb{R}^p: k=1, 2,...\} $ and a sequence of ridge functions $\{g_k(.), k = 1, 2, ...\} $ such that
+It is evident that this statistical model may not be appropriate for real-world data and is not recommended by \cite{Breiman2001}.
+The second way to use PPR is by approximating or estimating a general nonparametric regression based on the following fact: for any smooth function $ m $, there exists a sequence of projection directions $ \{\theta_k \in \mathbb{R}^p: k=1, 2,...\} $ and a sequence of ridge functions $\{g_k(.), k = 1, 2, ...\} $ satisfying

-Under mild conditions, \cite{petrushev1998approximation} and \cite{Rashid2020} proved that the PPR identity holds for general function $ m(x)$ in the $L^2$ sense.
-Actually, the PPR algorithm of \cite{friedman1981projection} was proposed for the approximation and can be stated as follows.
-Let
+Under mild conditions, \cite{petrushev1998approximation} and \cite{Rashid2020} established that the PPR expansion holds for a general function $m(x)$ in the $L^2$ sense, and the PPR algorithm proposed in \cite{friedman1981projection} is an implementation of this expansion.

+The PPR expansion can be estimated with two different approaches: \textit{the global minimization} and \textit{the greedy algorithm}.
+The global minimization is to minimize the loss function over all the ridge functions and projection directions, i.e.,